The annual canvass to update the Register of Electors

 You must also be either:

 Some people also register to vote because they want to apply for credit.
-This is because credit reference agencies use the register to confirm where someone lives when they apply for credit to counteract fraud.
+Credit reference agencies use the Electoral Register to confirm where someone lives when they apply for credit to counteract fraud.

 If you don't register to vote, you won't have a say at future elections and referendums.
 If you don't respond to requests for information from the Electoral Registration Office you could be at risk of getting fined £80.

 To check if you are already registered, you can contact the Elections Office:

 The Elections Office Town Hall and Civic Offices Westoe Road South Shields Tyne and Wear NE33 2RL